In this column

 sufficient detail to make a case.
 Anyone who finds the criticism unfair

-is welcome to contact me, with counter-arguments and evidence, with
+is welcome to contact me, preferably with counter-arguments and evidence, with

 sufficient detail to make a case.
 If I find the representation